antronerds/r2-tutorials/docs/Using_Signatures.md

 Now that we have related the signature to a particular gene, it is easy to envision that this can be done as an analysis as well, where the signature is correlated to all genes in the genome ("correlate with a track " in "box3").
-A lot of signatures have been designed and published in literature over the past years.
+A lot of signature gene lists have been designed and published in literature over the past years.
 We can convert all of these into signature scores and start searching for relations of these meta-genes with our signature of interest.